infor-cloud/xtendm3/docs/documentation/api-specification/message-api.md

 <b>List<String> parameters usage

-These param. are used in messages which have specifically allocated spaces (&1, &2 etc.) for the use of parameters.
+These parameters are used in messages which have specifically allocated spaces (&1, &2 etc.) for the use of parameters.
 To insert less inputs inside message, use empty Strings.

 ```groovy
   // code sample from the getMessage(String sysComp, String language, String messageId, List<String> parameters) example: